raphael-group/decifer/scripts/README.md

 1. `decifer.input.tsv`: This is the primary input file for decifer.
 2. `decifer.purity.tsv`: These are the per-sample purity estimates for decifer.
 3. `cn_states.txt`: The unique copy-number states observed across all subclones at a site.
 E.g. a line with `2,2;1,1` indicates a SNV site in which one subclone has 2 copies of both maternal and paternal alleles (WGD) whereas the other subclone is diploid with only one copy of each.
+We provide an example of what this file might look like in this directory.
 4. `filtered_sites.txt`: A list of sites, one per line, that were filtered due to the value specified for `MAX_CN`.
 Each site has the format `chromosome.position.REF_allele.ALT_allele`.
 This list is provided to see if any important sites (e.g. for your biological story) were filtered out even before the decifer analysis.
 5. `filtered_stats.txt`: Shows the total number and the fraction of SNV sites that were filtered out due to the `MAX_CN` value.